-Cyber criminals looking to exploit the COVID-19 pandemic are innovating new approaches to infiltrate the systems of individuals and organizations that may already be more vulnerable to attack during this time.
-The most prevalent of these being phishing scams.
-Hackers can use information gained from an attack to access the corporate network, an individual’s personal accounts, or download ransomware on a device requiring users or businesses to pay ransom in order to regain access.
+Cyber criminals looking to exploit the COVID-19 pandemic are innovating new approaches to infiltrate the systems of individuals and organizations that may already be more vulnerable to attack during this time—the most prevalent of these being phishing scams.
+Hackers can use information gained from an attack to access the corporate network, peruse an individual’s personal accounts, or download ransomware on a device, requiring users or businesses to pay the ransom in order to regain access.

 Three Phases of Attacks

 In recent weeks, there has been an explosion of COVID-19-themed phishing schemes.
 The first phase started toward the end of February and into early March.
 These mainly involved spoofs of the CDC (Centers for Disease Control), WHO (World Health Organization), and a few other reputable authorities including HR departments within targeted organizations.